nealey/homepage/content/blog/2022-10-04-CLRG-cheating.md

 The data exists to be analyzed and audited, but until there's a lot of pressure to do this, I don't see it happening.
 And as angry as everyone is about things, I doubt the result will be auditable data.
-Doing audits is expensive, and the people with lots of money are probably more inclined to use it  to bribe adjudicators.
+Doing audits is expensive, and the people with lots of money have more incentives to use that money to bribe adjudicators.

 ### These messages are just the tip of the iceberg